kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 For AI-heavy teams, that is a substantial productivity benefit.

-## Consistency Compounds Across the Codebase
+## Consistency Compounds Across the Codebase { #consistency-compounds-across-codebase }

 A Skill-guided agent repeatedly generates code according to the same conventions.